ling1729/physics_genie/README.md

-# physics_genie
+# Backend wordpress plugin

-Welcome to the physics_genie custom plugin!
-Manages git deployment and our custom webapp
+This plugin manages custom api routes for the physicsgenie webapp